camunda/camunda-bpm-platform/spin/docs/user-guide/xml/manipulating-xml.md

 ```

-### Writing attributes to Xml
+### Writing attributes to XML

-It is possible to set a new attribute value directly from the element wrapper or on the attribute
+It is possible to set a new attribute value directly from the element wrapper or on the attribute wrapper.
-wrapper.

 ```java
 import static org.camunda.spin.Spin.XML;